turbo-bert/checkload/README.md

     AN-EMPTY-LINE-BECAUSE-IT-IS-NICE
     ...

-For security reasons, the files will be downloaded to CWD/.tmpfile then hashed und if valid renamed to the given name *AND* a prefix checkload_ right in front.
+For security reasons, the files will be downloaded to `$CWD/.tmpfile` then hashed und if valid renamed to the given name *AND* a prefix `checkload_` right in front.

-Remember: checkload.txt files must originate trustworthy sources!
+*Remember:* `checkload.txt` files must originate a trustworthy source!
+Parts from it will run in your terminal!

 It is a little bit like pipenv.
 But just a little bit.

 # File Format

-A typical checkload.txt file would be
+A typical `checkload.txt` file would be

     01250adbda3826003d3b1233a2b96657f63b00e6a7f879ceb857d20f74d687e679db875355c3f25e5aa2ca45f6185089bd530de9320f94bbeaf1ac61dfb00b4f
     tcmd1000x64.exe